The Arts at HGHS

 In Year 9 at HGHS, students are invited to study the Visual or Performing Arts as one or two options from three curriculum areas – Arts, Languages and Technology.
 Students explore each of their chosen options for half the year.
 In Year 10, each of two chosen options are studied for the full year.

-For a fuller explanation of the junior curriculum please click here.
+As the students embark on NCEA qualifications their options expand.
+Read on to see the full range of NCEA standards offered by HGHS at Level 1, 2 and 3.
 The Arts curriculum at HGHS is well supported by a vast range of Arts and Culture focused extracurricular clubs, groups and activities.
 The extracurricular programme provides all HGHS students an opportunity to participate in exhibitions, performances and competitions supported by teaching and itinerant staff with expertise in each area.

 Why Study The Arts